 To show respect and truly give the land back to the “people” would be to a) never steal it from them in the first place, and b) not steal it from them a second time.
 Instead, descendants of those five Native American tribes (as well as environmental activists) fought for their lands the right way, lobbying an Obama administration for years, taking the time to explore the facts in search of a result that not only benefited more people than it didn’t, but also considered future generations.

 In a hasty four-month review, without authority and only listening to the whispers of his inner circle, President Trump did the exact opposite by executing the largest elimination of protected land in history.

 To offer some perspective, as president, Teddy Roosevelt gave federal protection to 230 million acres of public land.
 All of 10 months into the job President Trump and Interior Secretary Zinke (who on day one pompously rode up to the White House on horseback in honor of Roosevelt) already find themselves in the negative, having rescinded roughly two million acres of public land—with likely much more to come.

 This blog post comes a little more than a week after the news that Bears Ears National Monument would be shrunk because, honestly, I’m not sure I could’ve written anything constructive that same day.
 It would’ve been vitriol and hate and vomit.
 So, I sat on my words.
-And it proved an interesting and smart choice, because following a day-of company Facebook post in opposition of the reduction, for the next week, we received an uncomfortable amount of those three things from those in support—I’ll call it uneducated, unconstructive criticism.
+And it proved an interesting and smart choice, because following a day-of company Facebook post in opposition of the reduction, for the next week, we received an uncomfortable amount of those three things from those in support of Trump’s decision—I’ll call it uneducated, unconstructive criticism.
 It was not beautiful.
 It was not positive.
 And from what I’ve largely seen, no one in favor of the reduction has offered a persuasive, overarching argument that despoiling areas long marked for conservation would be a benefit in the short or long run.